 13. Camp Stove

-Camp stoves are not only great for camping but having in case of an emergency too.
-They don’t give off smoke like a campfire does, keeping you from giving away your location if you don’t want to be found.
+Camp stoves are not only great for camping but also have available in case of an emergency.
+They don’t give off smoke like a campfire does, keeping you from giving away your location if you feel the need to hide for some reason.

 14. Water Filters

 Not having clean water to drink will get you sick in a hurry.
-Have several survival water filters to keep your drinking water fresh.
+Have several survival water filter units to keep your drinking water fresh, and be sure to stock up on some replacement filters as well.
+Water Filters If you have barrels full of water, you need to be sure they have the attachments to get the water out, if necessary.

 15. Hand Sanitizer

 Stock up on hand sanitizer ahead of time to keep germs away.
-You may not have access to fresh water and this is the next best thing.
+You may not have access to fresh water and hand soap available during an emergency, and this is the next best thing.

 16. Freezer Bags